jiforcen/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.

-In cell three is showed one random image of the Train Set per class.
+In cell three of the IPython notebook is the code for visualize one random image of each class of the trainset.

 ![alt text][image1]

-Here is an exploratory visualization of the data set.
-It is a bar chart showing the number of images per class.
+This bar chart showing the number of images per class is generated in cell four.
 We can see that number of images per class are not balanced.

 ![alt text][image2]